onlinecity/wp-gatewayapi/readme.txt

 - Reeive SMS'es sent from the phones of your visitors and others.
 - View received messages from the backend, via the "SMS Inbox".
-- Handle incoming SMS'es using standard WordPress hooks *(currently requires programming)*.
+- Handle incoming SMS'es from WordPress-hooks (for programmers).
+- Create automated replies based on incoming text.

 **Integration in your website:**